vimalavinisha/angular2-image-popup/.github/ISSUE_TEMPLATE.md

 ## Minimal reproduction of the problem with instructions
 <!--
-For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem -->
+For bug reports please provide the *STEPS TO REPRODUCE* and a *MINIMAL LIVE DEMO* of the problem on StackBlitz.com or plnkr.co...-->

+My official live example on StackBlitz (based on https://stackblitz.com/edit/angular-modal-gallery-v5) is: <!-- add your public link here -->

 ## What is the motivation / use case for changing the behavior?
 <!-- Describe the motivation or the concrete use case. -->

-## Environment
+## Environment (the most important section to fill very carefully)

 <pre><code>
-- Node version: XX  <!-- run `node --version` -->
+- Node version: X.X.X  <!-- run `node --version` -->
-- npm version: XX  <!-- run `npm --version` -->
+- npm version: X.X.X  <!-- run `npm --version` -->
-- Platform:  <!-- Mac, Linux, Windows -->
+- Operating System and version:  <!-- Mac, Linux, Windows -->
-- Angular version: X.Y.Z
+- Angular version: X.Y.Z <!-- check your package.json -->
--
+- angular-cli version (or SystemJS/Webpack): X.Y.Z <!-- for angular-cli run `ng -v` otherwise check your package.json-->
+- I'm using Server Side Rendering with angular-universal: YES/NO
+- I'm compiling with mode: DEBUG / PROD / PROD with AOT

 <!-- Check whether this is still an issue in the most recent angular-modal-gallery version -->

 Browser: